MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

     - **Add new ad group**

       You likely have more than one facet of your campaign, so it's a good idea to create a separate ad group for each.
-For example, if you sell men’s clothes, you might have separate ad groups, with separate keyword lists, for dress shirts and casual shirts.
+For example, if you sell menâ€™s clothes, you might have separate ad groups, with separate keyword lists, for dress shirts and casual shirts.
 [Learn more about organizing your account and campaigns](hlp_BA_CONC_AboutAccts.md)

   - **3. Ads & ad extensions**